jerome-trc/viletech/spec/lith-ref.md

 A class qualified with `abstract` can not be instantiated, and serves only as a base for other classes.

 A class qualified with `final` may not be inherited from.
 This keyword and `abstract` are mutually-exclusive.

+Because class objects can only be interacted with through pointer types, a class' identifier is used as syntactic sugar for `Ptr<ClassIdent>` in the following contexts:
+- Type references for function parameters and arguments
+- Type specifications in field declarations
+- Type specifications in variable bindings

 ### Structures